 Another great idea is to make at least one nest box a communal box.
 Communal boxes are two to three times wider than traditional boxes.
-They are great for accommodating several hens that want to lay in the same box, they work great for housing broody hens and their chicks, and they can repurposed as feed and supply cabinets if the hens do not use them.
+They are great for accommodating several hens that want to lay in the same box, work great for housing broody hens and their chicks, and can be repurposed as feed and supply cabinets if the hens do not use them.

 I’m also a huge fan of bucket nest boxes.
 I use them in the run for the ladies that prefer to lay outside of the coop.